Market

 You can view full text of the latest Director's Report for the company.

-Your Directors have pleasure in presenting the Twelfth Annual Report of the Company together with the Audited
+Your directors have pleasure in presenting the Fourteen Annual Report of the Company together with the Audited

 1. FINANCIAL HIGHLIGHTS (Standalone): (Amount in Lakhs)